 I requested to speak to the manager, and I was ushered to the cabin of Sh.
 Rajiv Agrawal – the owner of Brajwasi Sweets.
 He treated us to the sample of sweets & tea, along with their famous Peda.
-He spoke about the daily routine of the factory, that actually begins with receiving of milk that is delivered.
+He spoke about the daily routine of the factory, which actually begins with receiving milk that is delivered.

 When I told him about Dharwad Pedha, he said ‘Ye Kahan Padta Hai?’
 Where is this?
 I showed him my post on the same.
 He read it with keen interest.
 Looking at the images of Dharwad Pedha he felt artificial colors are added to them.
 I had to convince him that they are as popular in south India as Brijwasi in North India.
 They would not indulge in such practices and I have personally visited their factory as well.
 Looks like I gave him a travel goal to visit Karnataka.

 Which one is better?

 Mr. Agrawal asked me to taste their Peda and tell which one is better?
 The dilemma that I often subject my followers to, was glaring at me in my face.
 Politely, I said this is from my ‘Mayka’ and that is from my ‘Sasural’, and you know which one I would like more.
 The fact is my favorite sweet is Jalebi or Imarati any day.